Using living soil for your garden can improve your growth results.

 One of the main reasons more and more people are gravitating towards living soil is the fact that it provides a diverse growing medium that does not require the use of fertilizer.
 This is because living soil has microbes that will digest organic compounds making your dirt exceptionally nutrient-rich.

 Growers that are succeeding with this type of soil are reporting larger yields and that they invest less in additional nutrient supplements.
-Products like Aurora Innovations Lush living soil are providing their plants with everything they need to flourish and grow.
-Lush was designed with the precise ratio of peat, coir, perlite, pumice, worm castings, and premium nutrition to create an ideal Living Soil.
-Rich in Organic nutrients and packed with beneficial bacteria and mycohorizea , this media is designed for a water-only or reduced nutrient schedule.
-In fact, most plants can happily feed on Lush for eight weeks without additional support.
+Products like Roots Organics Lush living soil and Build-A-Soil 3.0 are providing their plants with everything they need to flourish and grow.
+Lush was designed with the precise ratio of peat, coir, perlite, pumice, worm castings, and premium nutrition to create an ideal living soil.
+Rich in organic nutrients and packed with beneficial bacteria and mycorrhizae, this media is designed for a water-only or reduced nutrient schedule.
+Most plants can happily feed on Lush for eight weeks without additional support.
 Roots Organics Lush is ideal for the gardener who wants a heavily amended soil packed with the best natural and organic nutrients on earth.

 3 Reasons You Should Be Using Living Soil